arsd098/arsd098.github.io/README.md

 ## Summary

 In this project, I implemented DIP (Dynamic Insertion Policy), TIP (Triple Insertion Policy) to improve cacche performance.
 For the mcf Benchmark, DIP and TIP improved L2 cache performance by 0.57% and also reduced the L2 cache miss rate by 1.74% compared to the LRU replacement policy.

+## Motivation

+When a system having a cache hierarchy applies the LRU replacement policy equally to the L1 and L2 caches, performance degradation due to the L2 cache characteristics.

 ## Background